Storm Carlotta weakens over Mexico's Pacific coast, two dead

 Carlotta, the third named storm of the Pacific hurricane season, passed north of Mexico's biggest refinery, the 330,000 barrel-per-day Salina Cruz installation, which remained open.

-The storm's path was far from the Baja California resort of Los Cabos, where the Group of 20 leaders of top economies are convening on Monday and Tuesday.
-Authorities said they did not expect Carlotta to have much of an impact there.
+The storms' path was far from the Baja California resort of Los Cabos, where the Group of 20 leaders of top economies are convening on Monday and Tuesday.
+Authorities said they did not expect Carlotta to make much of an impact and that the airport remained open.